Woman Dressed As FedEx Delivery Worker Caught On Video Stealing Packages In Pittsburgh

 That’s when she picked up the boxes and took off with them.

-Woester of Mount Washington has been charged with theft.MORE NEWS: Pittsburgh Councilman Ricky Burgess Introduces Legislation To Stop Police From Pulling Over Drivers For Secondary Violations
+Woester of Mount Washington has been charged with theft.MORE NEWS: City of Washington Police Department Dealing With COVID-19 Outbreak

 FedEx told KDKA it does not have any record of Woester working for the company, and the carrier wants to remind everyone that FedEx employees wear company-issued photo ID badges at all times.